 Technical issues in 2017 meant that we lost steam and through numerous surveys, the Science Museum Group found structural issues within the fabric of the building that meant the whole gallery had to be closed to the public in April 2019.

 However, later in the year we received the fantastic £6 million grant from DCMS, which will enable us to renovate the shipping shed, get our wonderful engines back in steam and reinterpret the gallery to create a fresh visitor experience.
 The work is no ‘quick fix’ though.
-The project comes with its own set of challenges for our team, whose work over the next two years will include everything from restoring the building and making the space and the machines more sustainable, to how to talk about a particular engine and what colour any fences will be.
+The project comes with its own set of challenges for our team, whose work over the next few years will include everything from restoring the building and making the space and the machines more sustainable, to how to talk about a particular engine and what colour any fences will be.

 Our vision for this gallery is not only to renovate the building and get steam up and running again but to put people at its centre.
 It will tell the story of not only the engineering innovations on display but the men and women who worked with these engines every day; running whole factories, pulling trains across India, or kneading bread in a local bakery.
 The place will still be full of the engines and locomotives visitors know and love, springing back to life with all the noise and smells of the original shipping shed and the gallery the Liverpool Road Station Society and the Friends of the museum helped set up, but with new perspectives and human stories intertwined.
 We can’t wait for you to see it…